ml4health/ml4health.github.io/2019_content/pages/call_for_papers.md

 **1.)** considered for inclusion in the official proceedings (up to 8 pages excluding references) or

-**2.)** considered as a non-archival extended abstract for presentation at the workshop only (up to 4 pages excluding references).
-Additional pages containing only bibliographic references can be included without penalty.
+**2.)** considered as a non-archival extended abstract for presentation at the workshop only (up to 4 pages excluding references and appendices).
+Additional pages containing bibliographic references or appendices can be included without penalty.
+Reviewers will not be required to examine material in appendices.

 Submission Link: <a href="https://cmt3.research.microsoft.com/ML4H2019/"> Submit Here </a>